 A discussion with the relevant Brigade Captain is the best way to understand the process of becoming a member, your initial training requirements and your ongoing commitment.

 In short the process will follow these steps for active firefighters.
-The process will differ for Operational Support and Cadets.
+The process will differ for Operations Support and Cadets.

 - Joining starts with a National Police Check and this form can be obtained from your local Brigade Captain;